Skip to content

 • Product owner (could be a business analyst) discusses, in detail, the requirements planned for the planned sprint with the entire scrum team.

-• Scrum team to agree on the scope and help in finalizing the sprint goal.
+• Scrum team to agree on the scope and help in finalising the sprint goal.

 • Estimation ways can be defined by the scrum team.